-Ball change: A common dance move where you place weight onto the ball of one foot, then quickly shift weight back to the other foot.
+A ball change is a common dance move where you place weight onto the ball of one foot, then quickly shift weight back to the other foot.

-Count: A count is how you will measure the beats while dancing.
+A count is how you will measure the beats while dancing.
 Instructors will typically follow an 8-count, which means a grouping of beats adding up to 8.
 Once your instructor reaches 8, she will start a new grouping at 1.
 Whole Count: One beat!
 And count: Half a beat.

-You might hear about an eight count, this is the grouping of beats that add up to 8, then start again.
+You might hear about an eight count, this is the grouping of beats that add up to eigh, then start again.
 This is the counting system typically used by dancers.

-Plié: Is a common move which requires a bending of the knees outward with the back held straight
+A plié is a common move which requires a bending of the knees outward with the back held straight.

-Zumba: A specific type of dance cardio class that is inspired by Latin American dance and is often set to Latin American music.
+Zumba is a specific type of dance cardio class that is inspired by Latin American dance and is often set to Latin American music.
 Zumba was popularized in the mid-2000’s and can now be found in almost every state in the US.